mengchen-li/mengchen-li.github.io/_blog/2026-03-20-when-the-south-wind-returns.md

 "Around five or six."

-"The department store is closed tomorrow."
+"Tomorrow I'm off early."
 Her hand rested on the doorframe, fingertips tapping twice against the wood without thinking.
-"I'll take you around.
+"What do you say I take you around?
 You've been here so many days and haven't seen anything but the library, have you?"

 "All right," Shen Hui said.

-Man-yi took a receipt out of her pocket, turned it to the blank side, and in the corridor's light wrote a string of numbers.
+Man-yi took a receipt out of her pocket, turned it to the blank side, and in the corridor's light wrote a string of numbers, then added a line of address beneath.
 The characters were hurried, the strokes long and trailing.
-"This is my home telephone.
-Anything comes up, call this."
+"This is my counter's telephone.
+When you get to Causeway Bay, call this first and I'll come out to meet you.
+Daimaru department store; you'll find it."
 When she'd finished writing, she folded the receipt once and reached over to tuck it into the breast pocket of Shen Hui's shirt, her fingertip grazing the pocket's edge, giving it a light tap.

 "See you tomorrow."
-She smiled once.
+She smiled.
 "Good night."

 Shen Hui went back into the room, washed her hands, and sat on the folding bed.
 The corner of the receipt showed above her pocket; she pulled it out and pressed it between the pages of the notebook at her bedside.
 She put her hand to her own shoulder blade, the place where Man-yi had patted her that afternoon, through her shirt.
 The skin there held a memory of being touched.
 She turned over in bed and thought again of Man-yi holding the straw out to her, thought of those two words *you* when she'd wiped the corner of her mouth, thought of the few seconds of eye contact in the tea restaurant.
 All of it done so naturally, naturally enough to make her wonder if she'd imagined the whole thing.
 Did she mean it, or not?
 With a woman like this, three parts real and seven parts play, if you pressed her she could laugh and step back, and if you believed her she'd have got the better of you anyway.